 The title of Alexander Chee's collection of essays, How to Write an Autobiographical Novel, is a joke.
 Chee is well-known for his first novel, the semi-autobiographical Edinburgh, and his second novel, The Queen of the Night, which came out in 2016.
-The new essay collection is not a "how-to," though, as the title suggests.
+But the new essay collection is not a "how-to" guide, as the title suggests.
 As you read each of Chee's engrossing, smart, insightful, intimate, moving, responsibly adventurous, somewhat meditative, even occasionally luscious, but never boring essays, you quickly learn that Life itself has been his greatest writing teacher.
 (Though Annie Dillard didn't hurt.)
 So what advice does Chee have for writers?
 I asked him.

 Let's begin with a game.
 I will present you with a cliché about writing, and you tell me if you agree with it or disagree.
 The first: "Write what you know."